craigafrench/talks/index.md

 subtitle: Recent and Upcoming Talks
 ---

+* May 2020 - Austerity and Illusion - New Issues in Relationalism, University of Wisconsin-Madison

+* December 2019 - Is Naive Realism an Anti-Representational Theory of Experience? - University of Nottingham

-* November 2019 - TBC - University of Stirling
+* November 2019 - Austerity and Illusion - University of Stirling

+* November 2019 - Austerity and Illusion - Birkbeck, University of London

-* May 2019 - Austerity and Illusion, [Workshop on the Philosophy of Perception](https://www.hf.uio.no/ifikk/english/research/news-and-events/events/guest-lectures-seminars/2019/workshop-philosophy-of-perception.html)
+* May 2019 - Austerity and Illusion - [Workshop on the Philosophy of Perception](https://www.hf.uio.no/ifikk/english/research/news-and-events/events/guest-lectures-seminars/2019/workshop-philosophy-of-perception.html)

-* May 2019 - Austerity and Illusion, Royal Institute of Philosophy Seminar, University of Southampton
+* May 2019 - Austerity and Illusion - Royal Institute of Philosophy Seminar, University of Southampton

-* August 2018 - Austerity and Illusion, London Mind Group, UCL
+* August 2018 - Austerity and Illusion - London Mind Group, UCL

-* February 2018 - What is it *really* like to be a bat?
-The Forum, LSE
+* February 2018 - What is it *really* like to be a bat? - The Forum, LSE

-* February 2018 - Naive Realism & Diaphaneity [The Aristotelian Society](https://www.aristoteliansociety.org.uk/the-proceedings/the-2017-18-programme/)
+* February 2018 - Naive Realism & Diaphaneity - [The Aristotelian Society](https://www.aristoteliansociety.org.uk/the-proceedings/the-2017-18-programme/)

-* October 2017 - Ordinary and Scientific Conceptions of Perception: Resolving a Conflict Problem, Perception and the Brain, St Hilda's College, Oxford
+* October 2017 - Ordinary and Scientific Conceptions of Perception: Resolving a Conflict Problem - Perception and the Brain, St Hilda's College, Oxford

-* September 2017 - How Naive Realism Can Explain Both the Particularity and the Generality of Experience, Particularity of Perception Workshop, University of Glasgow
+* September 2017 - How Naive Realism Can Explain Both the Particularity and the Generality of Experience - Particularity of Perception Workshop, University of Glasgow

-* May 2017 - Sense-Data and the Argument from Illusion: Lessons from Snowdon, Royal Institute of Philosophy Seminar, University of Nottingham
+* May 2017 - Sense-Data and the Argument from Illusion: Lessons from Snowdon - Royal Institute of Philosophy Seminar, University of Nottingham

-* April 2017 - Sense-Data and the Argument from Illusion: Lessons from Snowdon, Workshop of Sense-Data, University of Glasgow
+* April 2017 - Sense-Data and the Argument from Illusion: Lessons from Snowdon - Workshop of Sense-Data, University of Glasgow

-* October 2016 - Naive Realism, Standpoint, and Diaphaneity [BPPA Event on Naive Realism](http://philevents.org/event/show/22938), University of Warwick
+* October 2016 - Naive Realism, Standpoint, and Diaphaneity - [BPPA Event on Naive Realism](http://philevents.org/event/show/22938), University of Warwick

-* September 2016 - Austerity and Illusion, [SPIN Workshop](https://spinperceptionnetwork.wordpress.com/2016/08/25/durham-workshop-on-hallucinations-illusions-and-delusions-schedule-and-registration/), University of Durham
+* September 2016 - Austerity and Illusion - [SPIN Workshop](https://spinperceptionnetwork.wordpress.com/2016/08/25/durham-workshop-on-hallucinations-illusions-and-delusions-schedule-and-registration/), University of Durham

-* June 2016 - Epistemological Disjunctivism and the Representational Commitment, Perception and Evidence Workshop, University of Luxembourg
+* June 2016 - Epistemological Disjunctivism and the Representational Commitment - Perception and Evidence Workshop, University of Luxembourg

-* June 2016 - Relationalism and Structural Features of Experience, [Workshop on Matt Soteriou's *The Mind's Construction*](http://events.manchester.ac.uk/event/event:a18-inkq2lip-d1dwaw), University of Manchester
+* June 2016 - Relationalism and Structural Features of Experience - [Workshop on Matt Soteriou's *The Mind's Construction*](http://events.manchester.ac.uk/event/event:a18-inkq2lip-d1dwaw), University of Manchester

-* April 2016 - Balint's Syndrome, Object Seeing and Spatial Perception, [Philosophy of Science](http://www.iuc.hr/conference-details.php?id=167), Inter-University Centre, Dubrovnik
+* April 2016 - Balint's Syndrome, Object Seeing and Spatial Perception - [Philosophy of Science](http://www.iuc.hr/conference-details.php?id=167), Inter-University Centre, Dubrovnik

-* December 2015 - Balint's Syndrome and the Structure of Experience, [Research Seminar](https://www.dur.ac.uk/philosophy/research_seminars_lectures_forthcoming/?itemno=25327), University of Durham
+* December 2015 - Balint's Syndrome and the Structure of Experience - [Research Seminar](https://www.dur.ac.uk/philosophy/research_seminars_lectures_forthcoming/?itemno=25327), University of Durham

-* November 2015 - On the Argument From Illusion, [Research Seminar](https://www.york.ac.uk/philosophy/news-events/events/2015-events/visitingspeakercraigfrench/), University of York
+* November 2015 - On the Argument From Illusion - [Research Seminar](https://www.york.ac.uk/philosophy/news-events/events/2015-events/visitingspeakercraigfrench/), University of York

 * September 2015 - The Identity Theory - Sixth Form Philosophy Teacher's Event, Philosophy Faculty, University of Cambridge